kennethneary/kennethneary/README.md

 I'm a full stack software engineer with experience working on many different projects

 I really enjoy learning and playing with new technologies.
-Have a keen in interest in Angular, Node.js, Spring, & AWS
+Have a keen in interest in Angular, Node.js, Java, Spring, & AWS

 #### Find Me 💼 📬